dagewa/expand_and_shift/README.md

 <img width="531" height="531" alt="image-viewer" src="https://github.com/user-attachments/assets/6397b953-dcd4-4ede-a336-04b284de2243" />

-The next job is to determine the beam centre that occurs during data collection.
+The next job is to determine the beam centre drift that occurs during data collection.
 We will use `dials.search_beam_position` for that.
 These options have proved to work quite well for these images:

 ```
 dials.search_beam_position imported.expt\